Loop Corrected Supercharges from Holomorphic Anomalies: Introduction and Summary

 Quantum corrections to the action of the dilatation operator $D$ on local operators are described by anomalies/anomalous dimensions.
 In perturbation theory, we construct composite local operators from normal ordered product of free fields, i.e. given fields $\phi_1$ and $\phi_2$, we can construct the normal-ordered primary $:\!\!\phi_1\phi_2\!\!:$, and so on with derivatives.
 The free dilatation operator $D_{\free}$ acts on normal-ordered products by the Leibniz rule, so $:\!\!\phi_1\phi_2\!\!:$ has classical free scaling dimension $\Delta_1 + \Delta_2$.
 However, in the interacting quantum theory we can have multiple Wick contractions, leading to loop diagrams and thus anomalous dimensions

 i.e., operator renormalization generically prevents $D$ from acting by the Leibniz rule.

 The connection between modified actions of generators, anomalies, and quantum corrected equations of motion is neither exotic nor limited to $D$.
-Even translations can receive quantum corrections.
+Even the action of translations on operators can receive quantum corrections.
 For example, any symmetry current $J^\mu$ is classically conserved $P_\mu J^\mu = 0$ using the equations of motion, but can be non-conserved quantum mechanically.
 For chiral fermions in a representation $R$, the action of $P_\mu$ on the current $J_5^\mu$ famously receives corrections at one-loop

 As with $D$ and $P_\mu$, the quantum corrections to the action of $\bm{Q}$ in \eqref{eq:Qexpintro} are understood as ``Konishi anomalies.'' \cite{Konishi:1983hf, Konishi:1985tu}.
 Indeed, it has long been known that the ``generalized Konishi anomaly'' modifies identities in the chiral ring of $\calN=1$ theories \cite{CDSW}, giving corrections to $\bm{Q}$ -- briefly reviewed in Section \ref{sec:QAsAnomaly}.
-In \cite{Budzik:2023xbr} and in this paper, we compute modifications to identities in the semi-chiral ring, thereby giving a ``twice-generalized Konishi anomaly''.
+In \cite{Budzik:2023xbr} and in this paper, we compute modifications to identities in the semi-chiral ring, thereby giving a ``twice-generalized Konishi anomaly.''

 A general prescription for computing the perturbative corrections to the supercharge was proposed in \cite{Budzik:2022mpd, Budzik:2023xbr} using the holomorphic twist formalism (further developed in \cite{Gaiotto:2024gii, Bomans:2025klo, Gui:2025dqp}).
 In this approach, one adds $\bm{Q}$ to the BRST charge of a supersymmetric gauge theory, producing a simplified theory with holomorphic dependence on spacetime coordinates.
 For Lagrangian SQFTs, the twisted theory can be further mapped to vastly simpler holomorphic $\beta\gamma$-$bc$ systems \cite{Costello:2013zra, Saberi:2019ghy, Elliott:2020ecf}.
 The twisted theories also possess an $L_\infty$ conformal algebra structure, generated by algebraic operations called higher $\lambda$-brackets, and can admit infinite-dimensional symmetries generalizing Virasoro and Kac-Moody symmetries to higher dimensions \cite{faonte2019higher, Gwilliam:2018lpo, Saberi:2019fkq, Bomans:2023mkd, Budzik:2023xbr, Williams:2024mcc, Scheinpflug:2024mtn, Chen:2025ujx, Bomans:2025klo}.